manudelu/ResearchTrackI_Assignment2/README.md

 ![](assignment_2_2022/images/Rviz.PNG)

-* Gazebo: With Gazebo you are able to create a 3D scenario on your computer with robots, obstacles and many other objects.
+* Gazebo. simulation environment used to create a 3D scenario with robots, obstacles and many other objects.

 ![](assignment_2_2022/images/World.PNG)